 وَإِنْ تُطِعْ أَكْثَرَ مَنْ فِي الْأَرْضِ يُضِلُّوكَ عَنْ سَبِيلِ اللَّهِ إِنْ يَتَّبِعُونَ إِلَّا الظَّنَّ وَإِنْ هُمْ إِلَّا يَخْرُصُونَ

-This is further assurance that if we are looking for religious law from anywhere aside from the scripture itself, then we are inevitably setting up another source besides what God has authorized.
+This is further assurance that if we look for religious law from anywhere aside from the scripture itself, we are inevitably setting up another source besides what God has authorized.
 When it comes to the wisdom to understand these religious laws, it is all embedded inside the scripture itself.
 This is why when the messengers judged regarding the people’s disputes they did not judge by their personal opinion but strictly by the scripture they were given.

 [4:105] We have sent down to you the scripture, truthfully, in order to judge among the people in accordance with what GOD has shown you.
 You shall not side with the betrayers.